 Thus, society controls all of these things, including the times that bars are open.

 So, people can buy tons and tons of drugs in the drugstore with a doctor’s prescription, including a handful of “illegal” drugs like marijuana.
 Also, certain forms of alcohol are still illegal.
-So, today’s War on Drugs is nothing like the alcohol prohibition we had in the 1920s.
+So, in reality, today’s War on Drugs is NOTHING like the alcohol prohibition we had in the 1920s.

-If they made all drugs legal today, hardcore drug users would still commit crimes to do their drugs.
-Crack is one of the cheaper drugs, but people who use crack still commit crimes.
+Furthermore, even if they made all drugs legal today, hardcore drug users would still commit crimes to do their drugs.
+Crack, for instance, is one of the cheaper drugs, but people who use crack still commit crimes!

 Also, crack cocaine is more addictive and more medically dangerous than using powder cocaine, so the argument that President Obama and his doofus Attorney General, Eric Holder, make, that we shouldn’t have tougher sentences for people convicted of selling crack cocaine, is another false argument, another lie from the loony left.

-If we make marijuana, crack, or heroin legal, why don’t we make a host of things legal, including 200 proof alcohol or alcohol use by 17- and 18-year-olds?
+Therefore, if we decide to make marijuana, crack, or heroin legal, why don’t we make a host of things legal, including 200 proof alcohol or alcohol use by 17- and 18-year-olds?

 Conservatives believe in limited government.
 They don’t believe in no government at all.